 Vocational schools spread the word about their nursing programs through social media, and their active presence lets prospective employers know more about what they can expect from their graduates.

-Students can make their school’s timeline part of their personal social media accounts to keep up on the latest activities and use them to spark friendships with others in the health care field that can ultimately lead to employment opportunities.
+Nursing students can make their school’s timeline part of their personal social media accounts to keep up on the latest activities and use them to spark friendships with others in the health care field that can ultimately lead to employment opportunities.

 A nurse’s first job should ideally demonstrate her/his strengths and be a steppingstone toward meeting goals.
 It should be a fun and creative way to grow, and that’s where employment counseling comes in.
 Trained counselors can assist in these ways.